 The Elementary Education program also accepts applications due by the second Friday of September to begin the program in the following spring semester.

 Since all professional programs involve fieldwork, all applicants must provide a front and back copy of their Arizona IVP fingerprint clearance card at the time of admission.
-If you do not have this card, click here for more information (scroll down to Fingerprint Clearance Information).
+If you do not have this card, click here for more information.

 Early Childhood Education, birth through grade 3: Use our recommendation form to document your 60 hours.
 Two recommendations are required.